TobikoData/sqlmesh/docs/quickstart/notebook.md

 The third block shows the modifications we made to the rendered query.

-The next block shows that SQLMesh understood that the change was additive (added a column not used by `full_model`) and was automatically classified as a non-breaking change.
+The next block shows that we directly modified the incremental model.
+SQLMesh understood that the change was additive (added a column not used by `full_model`) and automatically classified it as a non-breaking change.

 The final block describes the models requiring backfill, including the full model since the date `dev` was created from `prod` and the incremental model from our start date `2020-01-01`.
-We can modify the backfill start and end dates for the incremental model with the date picker widget if desired.
+We can modify the backfill start and end dates for the incremental model with the date picker widget, if desired.

 Click the green `Apply - Backfill Tables` button to apply the plan and execute the backfill:

 ![Notebook output after model modification and applying the updated plan](./notebook/nb-quickstart_apply-plan-dev-modified.png)